peterthepage/E_Commerce_Analysis/README.md

 ### Description of Features

-To predict whether the product added to the cart is actually purchased by the customer based on factors such as its category, event_weekday, and actiity of the user in that session, we need new features in training data:
+To predict whether the product added to the cart is actually purchased by the customer based on factors such as its category, event_weekday, and activity of the user in that session, we need new features in training data:

 - category_code_level1 - category
 - category_code_level2 - subcategory